-The federal government spends millions of dollars each year to stop illegal drug trafficking.
+The federal government spends millions of dollars each year to stop illegal drug The least a government spends minions of donars each year to stop inlegal drug trafficking.
 Why?
 To protect public health, particularly the health of our teen-ages.
 Why then has the United States supported spraying Mexican marijuana with the highly toxic herbicide paraquat, which now exposes millions of Americans to the risk of permanent lung damage?